ObjectPlayer/ethernaut-ctf/README.md

     - `execute-preservation-exploit.ts`: Executes the Preservation exploit to take ownership
   - `level-17-recovery/`: Scripts for the Recovery challenge
     - `execute-recovery-exploit.ts`: Executes the Recovery exploit to recover lost funds
+  - `level-18-magic-num/`: Scripts for the MagicNum challenge
+    - `execute-magic-num-exploit.ts`: Executes the MagicNum solution to deploy a minimal bytecode contract
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification